-On death, your estate is subject to Inheritance Tax.
+On death, your assets are subject to Inheritance Tax.
 Despite recent tax changes, Inheritance Tax is still a real issue for many people and following changes introduced by the latest budget, there are still opportunities for significant savings to be made in planning for the future and protecting family assets later in life from what can prove to be considerable care costs.

 However, it is remarkable how much tax people are paying unnecessarily in the absence of properly prepared Will and tax planning.

-Changes introduced by the Autumn 2007 budget created the ability to increase the nil rate band on the survivors estate by the unused proportion of the nil rate band of the first deceased.
+Changes introduced by the Autumn 2007 budget created the ability to increase the nil rate band on the survivors estate by the unused proportion of the nil rate band of the first deceased of a married couple.
 If the first deceased left their entire estate to the survivor then this may lead to a nil rate band of £650,000 to apply to the survivors estate under current rules.

 Click here to read more about making a will

-Inheritance Tax and Estate planning – 3 important points you should consider.
+Inheritance Tax planning – 3 important points you should consider.

-With Inheritance Tax no longer just for the rich, our specialist Solicitors strongly advise you to consider taking legal advice, and to start your estate planning as early as possible – and keep it under review as the tax situation changes.
+With IHT no longer just for the rich, our specialist Inheritance Solicitors strongly advise you to consider taking legal advice, and to start your estate planning as early as possible – and keep it under review as the tax situation changes.
 In particular our team use a variety of strategies including

 - Transferring assets to your spouse so your estates are about equal